 Our online certificate courses have previously been offered for a registration fee of $297 U.S. and include a textbook and professional membership – a total value of almost $377.

-SUMMER SPECIAL: This all-inclusive registration package for the Jewelry Designer Certificate Course is priced as only $129 U.S. for the July 13, 2020 course.
+SPRING SPECIAL: This all-inclusive registration package for the Jewelry Designer Certificate Course is priced as only $149 U.S. for the April 19, 2021 course.

 Register today for the Jewelry Designer Certificate Course.
 Enrollment is limited and registration is on a first come first served basis, so we recommend that you register early for the Jewelry Designer Certificate Course online to avoid disappointment.